drzh/drzh.github.io/_pages/qualifications.md

 author_profile: true
 ---

-## Experience in large-scale genetics studies involving physicians and scientist from different areas
+## Experience in large-scale genetics studies involving physicians and scientists from different areas
   - Leading/led the analysis in the following studies
     - Endometrial cancer project, samples from 96 patients
     - Kidney Cancer Pprojects, 697 tumor and normal samples from 219 patients